kartoffelquadrat/LobbyServiceWebInterface/README.md

 ## About

-This repository contains the sources for an inofficial LobbyService WebUi.
+This repository contains the sources of a sample LobbyService Web Interface.
+This interface is also part of the [Board Game Platform](https://github.com/kartoffelquadrat/BoardGamePlatform) bundle.
-It is referenced as sub-repository by the LobbyService master, but is not pulled unless the git users has access to this additional repository.

 ## Setup